LentzTechMaster/same70-can/README.md

 [2] Add MCAN to your project using the ASF Wizzard.

 [3] You have to setup the conf_mcan.h like the following:
+It has to be exactly the same for baudrate and clock settings.
 ```
 #ifndef CONF_MCAN_H_INCLUDED
 #define CONF_MCAN_H_INCLUDED